ShobhinSaj/S_ThomasSaj_WEB601Assignments_Smartphones/README.md

-# Angular Application on SmartPhones
+# Angular Application v2

-Angular App based on the theme "Smartphones" developed as part of Assignment #1 for the course WEB601[JavaScript 5].
+Angular App based on the theme "Smartphones" developed as part of Assignment #2 for the course WEB601[JavaScript 5].

+##Changes Made
+1. Content-list.ts file removed from the directory src/app/helper-files

+2. New component Content-list generated

+3. Object array of type Content created and added 6 items

+4. Content-list.component.html modified to iterate over array and dislay contents as cards with styling as per Assignment#2 instrucions.

 ## Getting Started